Notary Bond: A Comprehensive Guide

 How Much Does a Notary Bond Cost?

 Notary bonds cost between $38 – $50 per commission period depending on the state where the notary is commissioned.
-Notary bonds are considered low risk, so surety companies do not conduct a credit check or review the notary’s financial statements before issuing a bond.
+Monthly subscription options are also available Notary bonds are considered low risk, so surety companies do not conduct a credit check or review the notary’s financial statements before issuing a bond.
 The chart below contains the cost for notary bonds by state and includes free E&O insurance coverage if indicated:

 How Does a Notary File Their Bond?